schaxmann/100-days-of-code/log.md

 Started "Applied Visual Design" section of FCC curriculum and completed first 35 tasks.
 Watched a few youtube videos about other people's journeys in learning to code.
 Finally, of course, completed this log.

 **Thoughts:** <br>
 Enjoyed more than yesterday as it felt like I was finally learning totally new information which was quite rewarding.
 Also appreciated the fact that some of this track was more design-centric.
-Therefore some of the things I was actually learning to control using CSS actually looked visually appealing rather than some geocities-looking markup.
+Therefore some of the things I was learning to control using CSS actually looked visually appealing rather than some geocities-looking markup.

 **Link to work:** <br>
 [FCC](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design) <br>